-The most significant alcohol prohibition, which for 13 years from 1920 to 1933 in the United States was valid, was adopted in 1919 by the US Congress against a twofold, unsuccessful veto by President Thomas W. Wilson (1856-1924) as an 18th amendment.
-It was also referred to as "The Noble Experiment" (English for "the honorable experiment").
-In the "National Prohibition Act" (also named after the Senator Volstead Act) it was defined that as "intoxicating drink" all drinks with more than 0.5% alcohol content galten: The law has been applied to all of them.
-This was beside schnapps and Wine of course, too beer (even light beer) affected.
-Of the many thousands of breweries before Prohibition survived after 1933, only the large, dealing with the so-called Near Beer held above water.
+The most significant alcohol prohibition, which for 13 years from 1920 to 1933 in the United States was valid, was passed by the US Congress in 1919 against a two unsuccessful veto by President Thomas W. Wilson (1856-1924) as the 18th constitutional amendment.
+It was also referred to as "The Noble Experiment" (English for "The Honorable Experiment").
+In the "National Prohibition Act" (also named after the Senator Volstead Act) it was defined that as a "intoxicating drink" all drinks with more than 0.5% alcohol content galten: The act defined intoxicating liquor as any beverage containing more than 0.5% alcohol by volume and superseded all existing prohibition laws in effect in states that had such legislation.
+That was next schnapps and Wine of course also beer (even light beer) affected.
+Of the many thousands of breweries before prohibition, only the big ones that survived the so-called Near Beer had kept afloat.

-Prohibition prevented no one from drinking.
-She just replaced good beer and good wine with bad, even harmful schnapps.
-There were numerous poisonings methanol (Wooden spirit) and rotgut alcohol because liquor was produced under often adventurous conditions mostly in the dark night; therefore, the product was z.
-B. aptly called "Moonlight Whiskey" (the picture on the left shows such a "black distillery").
-Legally regulated exceptions were religious ceremonies.
-This was also exploited, because the need for altar wine Suddenly, it was a huge climb, and priests became wine sellers.
-In addition, in the land of countless free churches everyone could start a church.
-Similarly, wine could be used as a spice for food or for other applications.
-Another loophole was that wine could be prescribed as a remedy (a recipe is shown in the lower right corner).
-Many doctors were ready, "medical champagne To prescribe and in every drugstore you could buy medical wine.
-Certain alcoholics such as the popular in the US gastric bitter Underberg were excluded from the ban.
+Prohibition prevented anyone from drinking.
+It simply replaced good beer and good wine with bad schnapps that were harmful to health.
+There were numerous poisonings methanol (Wooden spirit) and rotgut alcohol, because schnapps was often produced under often adventurous conditions in the dark night; therefore the product was e.g. B. aptly referred to as "moonlight whiskey" (the picture on the left shows a "black distillery").
+Exceptions regulated by law were religious ceremonies.
+This was also used to the fullest, because the need for altar wine suddenly rose tremendously and priests became wine sellers.
+In addition, everyone was able to found a church in the country of countless free churches.
+Wine could also be used as a spice for food or for other applications.
+Another loophole was that wine could be prescribed as a medicine (a recipe for this is shown below on the right).
+Many doctors were ready to “medical champagne “To prescribe and in every drugstore you could buy medicinal wine.
+Certain alcoholic beverages such as the bitter bitch popular in the United States Underberg were excluded from the ban.

 Barrel destruction: Underwodd & Underwood / Corbis

-Car and saying I'm no camel, I want beer: FineArtAmerica.com
+Auto und Spruch I'm no camel, I want beer: FineArtAmerica.com

-Prohibition End: Prohibition - An Interactive History
+Prohibition end: Prohibition - An Interactive History